stefonarch/LXQt-Wayland-files/README.md

 * Taskbar only provided by swaybar, yatbfw segfaults
 * Same [issues to configure](https://github.com/lxqt/lxqt/wiki/ConfigWindowManagers#kwin) shortcuts when no full plasma-desktop is installed
-* QTerminal crashes when try to split (only on kwin_wayland)
+* QTerminal crashes when try to split (only on kwin_wayland)(fixed in git)
-* More easier to experience full session crash
 * fullscreen window titlebar goes under the panel
-* Element (xwayland) segfaults
+* Element (xwayland) segfaults // xwayland not enabled?
+* wlsunset and gammastep not working, `kcmshell5 kcm_nightcolor&` works.
+* window rules for applications on workspaces doesn't work
+* keys for brightness and volume are not working (sliders from panel work)

 ## Wayfire (stacking)